 Now that you've created an account and established your business organization, let's go ahead and build out your first business network and underlying blockchain.
 Kaleido supports both Enterprise Ethereum and Corda as protocol providers.
-Regardless of your protocol choice, the first step is to establish a business network which will serve as the parental resource for blockchain environments and the nodes/services within them.
+Regardless of your protocol choice, the first step is to establish a business network that will serve as the parental resource for blockchain environments and the nodes/services.

 Create a Business Network